 In considering the impact of the decline in capital market expectations, the Commission was mindful that inter-year market volatility can result in dramatic shifts in long term expectations year over year and spur investors to take action to adjust their portfolio's long-term asset allocation.
-In many instances, this action can lead to an investor to either add or reduce risk at a time that proves to be most disadvantageous to the portfolio.
-The decline in 2021 Capital Market expectations is directly attributable to the unprecedented rally in financial markets following the sell-off associated with the COVID-19 global shutdown from which RSIC's portfolio also benefited.
+In many instances, this action can lead to an investor to either add or reduce risk at a time that proves to be most disadvantageous to theportfolio.
+The decline in 2021 Capital Market expectations is directly attributable to the unprecedented rally in financial markets following the sell-off associated with the COVID-19 global shutdown from which RSIC'sportfolio also benefited.
 The positive impact of this rally on achieving the Commission's investment objective would be ignored if the Commission constrained itself to forward looking expectations only.
 The Commission believes that adding risk after markets have enjoyed significant appreciation would involve buying assets when they have become expensive which prudent long-term investors seek to avoid.
+In the years since the Commission adopted the Policy Portfolio, the annual capital market expectations have fluctuated primarily in response to significant market movement during the prior year.
+Based on the 2022 Capital Market Expectations provided by the Commission's Investment Consultant, the Policy Portfolio is expected to achieve a 20-year annualized rate of return of 6.71 percent with an expected volatility of 12.51 percent.
+The portfolio is expected to have a 45.3 percent chance of achieving a 20-year annualized rate of return that exceeds the 7 percent assumed rate of return.
+Although these return expectations are lower than the projections at the time the Policy Portfolio was adopted, the expectations are not unreasonable given the significant appreciation in capital markets since the Policy Portfolio was adopted and reasonably reflect the degree of expected return that has been pulled forward during that time -period.
+The return expectations also show a slight improvement over 2021 expectations, when the Policy Portfolio was expected to earn a 20-year annualized rate of return of 6.56 percent with an expected volatility of 12.52 and a 43.1 percent probability of achieving the 7 percent assumed rate of return.
+Further, it is expected that the continued use of Portable Alpha increases the expected return to 6.91 percent with an expected volatility of 13.06 percent and a 487.13 percent probability of achieving a 20year annualized rate of return that exceeds the 7 percent assumed rate of return.

-Thus, the Commission believes that long-term investors should resist the temptation to adjust their longterm asset allocation in response to short term volatility in capital market expectations.
+Thus, the The Commission believes that long-term investors should resist the temptation to adjust their long-term asset allocation in response to short term volatility in capital market expectations.
 As a result, the Commission believes that there is no interim asset allocation change to the Policy Portfolio that is absolutely critical to meeting its long-term investment objective and the Commission will not depart from the asset allocation review schedule established in Subsection H.